 Water flows through the filter vertically from top to bottom and is biologically cleaned along the way, i.e. impurities causing turbidity and organic compounds are broken down by bacteria.
 The result is crystal-clear water.
 To optimize the cleaning performance of the bacteria, water flows through the biofilter permanently.
 The biologically cleaned water then continues into the PhosTec Upstream filter.

 The PhosTec Upstream phosphate filter is an optional addition to a Natural Pool.
-It binds the phosphorus dissolved in the water—which promotes the growth of algae—efficiently and without the use of chemicals.
+It binds the phosphorus dissolved in water, thus preventing the growth of algae efficiently and without the use of chemicals.
 In this way, the algae are effectively “starved”.
 The water flows through the filter from bottom to top to minimize the risk of clogging the filter, and the nutrient-poor water is then pumped back into the pool by a small pump.
-BIOTOP was granted a European patent for the combination of the biofilter and PhosTec Upstream filter.
+Biotop was granted a European patent for the combination of the biofilter and PhosTec Upstream filter.

 The components 1, 5 and 6 can be united within a single unit, the “Combi-Box”, to save space.